Welcome to the SSQQ

 Christmas Puzzle are as easy as this Rudolph picture.
 However, as

-you get deeper into the Long Puzzle, you will discover the complexity
+you delve into the Long Puzzle, you will discover the complexity

 begins to rival a tough crossword puzzle.
 You better bring

-your thinking cap and a little patience or you will be in trouble.
+your thinking cap plus a little patience or you will be in trouble.

 |